Ancillaries of the Faith

+Pillars of Islam

 Salat (Prayer)

-A Muslim must pray five times a day.
+A Muslim must pray (Fardh/obligatory) five times a day.
 It is a physical, mental, and spiritual act of worship that is observed five times every day at prescribed times.
 When they do this, they must face Kaaba in Mecca.
 In this ritual, the worshiper starts standing, bows, prostrates themselves, and concludes while sitting on the ground.
 During each posture, the worshiper recites or reads certain verses, phrases and prayers.
 The word salah is commonly translated as "prayer" or "communication to Allah".

 The prophet Muhammad described salat as the "centerpole" of the religion.
 The main meaning of salat in Arabic is to pray or bless.
 Salat has been classified into two basic kinds: required and recommended.
 The required salat is the second Pillar, while other salats are considered as recommended ones.
 The primary required salat is performed five times a day in the specified periods.

 Sawm (Fast)

 Fasting in Islam refers to completely refrain from food, drink, smoking, and sexual activity during the day from dawn to dusk.

 It is required to fast during the month of Ramadan.
 All Muslims who are in the coming of age have to fast, although there are a number of exceptions to not fasting, such as illness and travel, pregnancy and menstruating.
 Missed fasting needs to be practiced in another time.

 There are some verses as to fasting in Quran such as "The month of Ramadhan is that in which the Qur'an was revealed, a guidance to men and clear proofs of the guidance and the distinction; therefore, whoever of you is present in the month, he shall fast therein, and whoever is sick or upon a journey, then (he shall fast) a (like) number of other days; God desires ease for you, and does not desire for you difficulty, and (desires) that you should complete the number and that you should exalt the greatness of God for having guided you and that you may give thanks."